KHLAAC Bylaws

 Section 2.
 Commission.
 K.S.A.
 74-6501 establishes the commission shall be advisory to the governor and shall be within the office of the governor and a part thereof.

-The members of the commission (a) shall consist of seven members.
-No more than four members shall be of the same political party.
+The commission (a) shall consist of seven appointed Commissioners and a group of technical advisors.
+No more than four Commissioners shall be of the same political party.
 Subject to the provisions of K.S.A.
 75-4315c, and amendments thereto, each congressional district in the state shall be represented on the commission by at least one member who is a resident of the district at the time of appointment and the remainder shall represent the state at large.
-Commission members shall be appointed by the governor.
+Commissioners shall be appointed by the governor.
 A person appointed to fill a vacancy, which occurs prior to the expiration of a term, shall be appointed for the unexpired term.
-Except, as provided by subsection (b), each member of the commission shall be appointed for a three-year term. (b) Members shall be appointed for terms of three years and until a successor is appointed and qualified. (c) Nothing in this subsection shall be construed as prohibiting the reappointment of members who had been appointed prior to the effective date of K.S.A.
+Except, as provided by subsection (b), each member of the commission shall be appointed for a three year term. (b) Commissioners shall be appointed for terms of three years and until a successor is appointed and qualified. (c) Nothing in this subsection shall be construed as prohibiting the reappointment of members who had been appointed prior to the effective date of K.S.A.
 74-6502.

 Section 2.
 Officers.
 The officers of the commission shall be a chairperson, a vice-chairperson, and a secretary.
 The officers shall be elected by the commission at its regular meeting in October of each year.
 Their term of office shall be one (1) year.
-No person may serve in the same office for more than two (3) consecutive full terms.
+No person may serve in the same office for more than two (2) consecutive full terms notwithstanding the established hereafter in Article III, Section 10.

 Section 3.
 Chairperson.
-The chairperson shall preside at all meetings of the commission.
-He/she shall perform all the duties assigned to the office as provided herein.
-His/her duties shall include, but are not limited to the following:
+The chairperson shall preside over all meetings of the Commissioners.
+They shall perform all the duties assigned to the office as provided herein.
+Their duties shall include, but are not limited to the following:

-1. Review recommendations made by the commission and forward proposals and evaluations to the executive director for submission to the governor, legislature, and various state agencies.
+1. Review recommendations made by the commission and forward proposals and evaluation to the executive director for submission to the governor, legislature, and various state agencies

 2. Assist the executive director with the orientation of new members to KHLAAC